offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `recurse_to_type<N, T0, Ts>` takes in an index `N`, a starting type `T0`, and a parameter pack of remaining types `Ts`.
 It recursively pulls the first type out `Ts` (first type in `Ts` becomes `T0` in next recursion) and subtracts `N` by 1 until it reaches 0, at which point the template specialization `recurse_to_type<0, T0, Ts>` sets that first type `T0` into the type alias.

-Pulling out an arbitrary parameter type simply involves using `recurse_to_type` with the list of parameters (represented as a template parameter pack) and the desired `N`.
+Given a function type, pulling out the type of one of its parameters simply involves using `recurse_to_type` with the list of parameters (represented as a template parameter pack) and the index of that parameter `N`.

 ```c++
 template <std::size_t N, typename Fn>